duckwarrior103/Transformers/README.md

 Includes implementation of Transformers and with various attention variants, with experiments conducted.

 ## Currently Includes:
-- A BabyTransformer, with single head attention and a MLP
+- A complete Transformer implemented with PyTorch, consisting of single head self-attention layer and a MLP
+- An experiment on sorting sequence of integers with length n and vocab size v.

 ## To be added soon:
 - Other attention variants